 I’ll never understand people who make up their mind and form a completely unchangeable opinion based on perception, as opposed to experience.
-Case in point; Escargot.
+Case in point; escargot.
 They are one of the most delicious things you could ever eat, but as soon as most people find out they are snails, their instant reaction is “Blecch!”.
-I’ve had them many times before, but these ones, cooked in a butter sauce with garlic were unbelievable!
-Our crêpes were pretty decent, too, and the cider was beautiful.
-Mine was a dry, Anna’s was sweet.
-After this little feast, our room was ready to check in.
-We’ve heard that a lot of hotels in Paris are painfully small, so we were prepared.
-The main problem, however, was the shower.
-This seems to be a continuing theme during our travels, but this was yet another occasion where we required instructions on how to operate the shower.
+I’ve had them many times before, but these ones, cooked in a butter sauce with garlic, were unbelievable!
+Our crêpes were pretty decent too, and the cider was beautiful, mine was a dry, Anna’s was sweet.
+After this little feast our room was ready so we checked in.
+We’ve heard that a lot of hotels in Paris are painfully small so we were prepared, but the main problem, however, was the shower.
+Trouble with the shower seems to be a continuing theme during our travels, but this was also yet another occasion where we required instructions on how to operate the unit.
 Furthermore, the cubicle was so small that, when I showered later that night, I had to open the doors so I could bend over far enough to wash my legs.
 Oh well, first world problems.

 After all of this, we went for a few quiet drinks, but we’d been up a long time so we decided to catch a relatively early night.
 Let’s have more fun tomorrow.

 We started the day with breakfast croissants at a cafe next to our hotel and then it was off to the Paris Flea Market.
 An old friend of mine, Saveth To, and her husband, Duy, were staying in that general area and was saying how horrible it was.
 Anna and I just figured it would be the same as La Chapelle.
 We were wrong.
 Dead wrong.
-We walked in the general direction of the Charles de Gaulle Etoile metro station, because it was closer to our hotel and in doing so ended up cutting through an amazing food market, however, we had no way of storing anything we bought and still had a couple of days remaining before we returned home to Bonn, so we decided to opt against purchasing anything.
+We walked in the general direction of the Charles de Gaulle Etoile metro station, because it was closer to our hotel and in doing so ended up cutting through an amazing food market, however, we had no way of storing anything we bought and still had a couple of days remaining before we returned home to Bonn so we decided to opt against purchasing anything.
 We found out about the Paris Flea Market from our friend, Pat Lee, who is a fashion writer in Singapore and as soon as we disembarked from the metro at Porte de Clignancourt station we could never imagine such a fragile woman entering a place like this.
 My first experience here was having a rather large man push me from behind through the turnstile so he could exit the station together with me to avoid buying a ticket.
 An elderly woman just crawled under it.
-We exited, held our valuables into our pockets and, once again, tried to avoid the gangs, the homeless, the junkies and the multitude of dodgy, dodgy people trying to sell us stolen phones and watches, as well as counterfeit designer goods.
+We exited, held our valuables inside our pockets and once again tried to avoid the gangs, the homeless, the junkies, and the multitude of exceptionally dodgy people trying to sell us stolen phones and watches, as well as counterfeit designer goods.
 All of the people trying to make a buck there looked very, very dangerous.

 Again, the queue was seemingly infinite, but it was important to Anna to go inside and the line moved surprisingly fast.
 There were two queues, one for those who were there for the service and one for the others that just wanted to go in for a look.
-We fit into the latter and, as long as you didn’t make too much noise, you were free to do essentially whatever you liked when you entered.
+We fit into the latter and, as long as you didn’t make too much noise, you were free to do essentially whatever you liked once you had entered.
 It’s quite surreal being inside a crowded cathedral that’s almost 1000 years old and having a little girl ride past you on a scooter.

 We arrived at around 3:30pm and the museum was due to close at 6:00pm.
 There was yet another intimidating queue to get through, but why not?
-I love art, especially renaissance art and I’m not going to have many chances like this.
-Out the front of the Louvre are countless people trying to pose for forced-perspective pictures of themselves touching the top of the glass pyramids.
-Inside are some of the most timeless and priceless works of art, as well as some of the most narcissistic people you will ever encounter, with their selfie-sticks and trout pouts.
+I love art, especially Renaissance art, and I doubt I’m going to have many chances like this again.
+Out the front of the Louvre are countless people trying to pose for forced-perspective pictures of themselves touching the top of the glass pyramids, while inside are some of the most timeless and priceless works of art, as well as some of the most narcissistic people you will ever encounter, with their selfie-sticks and trout pouts.
 When you’re in that type of environment, why would you want pictures of yourself?
 Maybe it’s just the generation gap showing, but this is something I’ll never understand as long as I live.
-I would rather take the oppourtunity capture the subject, as opposed to sticking my head in front of it just to prove to nobody in particular that I was there.
+I would rather take the opportunity to capture the subject, as opposed to sticking my head in front of it just to prove to nobody in particular that I was there.
 Oh well.
-We moved on from the Louvre to Le Dome Du Marais for yet another astounding dinner.
-Again, I need to pick and choose the food I post in here, so I will skip this one and show tomorrow’s lunch.
+After we had seen what we could fit in we moved on from the Louvre to Le Dôme du Marais for yet another astounding dinner.
+Again, I’m trying to carefully choose the food I post in here, so I will skip this one and show tomorrow’s lunch instead.

 Our train back to Germany was scheduled to leave at 5:55pm and it was a half hour trip from where we were staying to Gare du Nord station.
-This gave us a few hours to walk around and eat all the good stuff we could fit in that time.
+This gave us a few hours to walk around and eat all the good stuff we could fit in during that time.
 Rather than bore you further with the details, I’ll just let the pictures do the talking:

 Once we were done eating it was time to brave the human faecal matter and jump on the metro to get to the international train station again.
-We arrived about an hour early for our ride, so we booked our tickets for our trip to Brussels in two weeks.
+We arrived about an hour early for our ride so we booked our tickets for our trip to Brussels in two weeks to kill time.
 When the train arrived, we boarded and watched as a drunk fell between the platform and a train whilst trying to retrieve a cigarette he could see in the gap, only to emerge bleeding and laughing.
-Our train departed on time, but we were delayed in Brussels for 40 minutes, due to another train being delayed.
+Our train departed on time, but we were delayed in Brussels for 40 minutes due to another train being delayed.
 I guess that’s our reward for our constant punctuality on this trip.
-By the time we got to Köln we had missed our connecting train and would have to wait another hour for a train back to Bonn, so we took another €65 taxi ride and called it a night.
+By the time we got back to Cologne we had missed our connecting train and would have had to wait another hour for a train back to Bonn so instead we took another €65.00 taxi ride and called it a night.